 When it comes to dining in the Pyrenees, choose between cafes that feature local produce on their menus, an alfresco dining experience overlooking a vineyard, or a picnic with our local jams, olives and oils to one of our beautiful state parks.

-Our dining options are featured in the links to the right.
+Our dining options are featured in the below.